JSON: Character encoding

-Although Crockford originally asserted that JSON is a strict subset of JavaScript and ECMAScript, his specification actually allows valid JSON documents that are not valid JavaScript; JSON allows the Unicode line terminators and to appear unescaped in quoted strings, while ECMAScript 2018 and older do not.
+Although Crockford originally asserted that JSON is a strict subset of JavaScript and ECMAScript, their specification actually allows valid JSON documents that are not valid JavaScript; JSON allows the Unicode line terminators and to appear unescaped in quoted strings, while ECMAScript 2018 and older do not.
 This is a consequence of JSON disallowing only "control characters".
 For maximum portability, these characters are backslash-escaped.

 JSON exchange in an open ecosystem must be encoded in UTF-8.
 The encoding supports the full Unicode character set, including those characters outside the Basic Multilingual Plane (U+0000 to U+FFFF).
 However, if escaped, those characters must be written using UTF-16 surrogate pairs.
 For example, to include the Emoji character in JSON: